Grapsinho/E-commerce-Store/README.md

 - Access the application in your browser at `http://localhost:8000/`.
 - Log in using your superuser credentials to access the admin dashboard.
 - Use the application as a consumer or vendor to test the features.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please:

-- Fork the repository.
-- Create a new branch for your feature or bugfix.
-- Submit a pull request.

-Please follow the existing coding style and write tests for any new features.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code as you like, but remember to credit the original authors.